 In order to stand out your retail graphic design needs to be memorable.
 Often, companies will also use humor or a witty phrase to catch their customers off guard and make a memorable impression.

 Most customers will assume that average signage relates to an average product.
 You want your retail graphic design to reflect the quality of your products or service.
-This often means investing in high quality graphics and visual merchandising that speaks to customers and makes an impression.
+This often means investing in high quality graphics and visual merchandising like commercial wall coverings that speak to customers and make a lasting impression.

 Once your retail graphic design is completed and printed it is time to put you signs on display and see how they look and perform: